open-feature/java-sdk-contrib/CONTRIBUTING.md

 ## System Requirements

-Java 18 is recommended for the tooling, plugins, etc. Maven 3.8+ is recommended.
+Java 8+ is required for the tooling, plugins, etc. Maven 3.8+ is recommended.

 ## Compilation target(s)